I Know What You'll Do Next Summer: Synopsis

 Veronica and Piz hang out at her house.
 Keith (Enrico Colantoni) tests Veronica on her upcoming private investigator exam, and Piz states that he is interviewing a former child soldier and Hearst student, Apollo, for his radio show.
 Keith informs his deputies that a robbery wave has been occurring.
 Piz interviews the student before telling Veronica that he has been offered an internship by Pitchfork Media.
 Veronica receives a 95% on the PI exam before being called by a man stating that Apollo is his son.
 Keith speaks to a suspect in some of the robberies and discovers that he is connected to the Fitzpatricks.
 Logan meets Parker's (Julie Gonzalo) parents, who are very uptight.
 Veronica speaks to Apollo, posing as a reporter for the school newspaper, finding that Apollo's mother's handwriting is very similar to the letter his father claimed to have from his mother.

 Logan tells Parker that he will not be seeing her in the summer because he will be on a surfing trip with Dick.
 Mac (Tina Majorino) and Max (Adam Rose) spend all their time together.
 Piz tells Veronica about another internship in Neptune, but she dodges his attempts to ask which one he should take.
 Keith meets Liam Fitzpatrick (Rod Rowland), who states that the robberies will not stop.
 Apollo learns that Veronica was not assigned by the school paper, and Veronica tells him the truth, but he refuses a paternity test.
 Some people begin to grow dissatisfied with Keith's handling of the robberies, while Apollo's father claimant appears in Neptune.
 Veronica searches for Apollo, learning from his former roommate that Apollo did not actually write the book, and he was never a child soldier.
-However, Wallace (Percy Daggs III) urges her not to expose him as a hoax, as his book as actually helping charities that aid child soldiers.
+However, Wallace (Percy Daggs III) urges her not to expose him as a hoax, as his book is actually helping charities that aid child soldiers.
 At the job fair, Wallace is seen signing up for Invisible Children, Inc.

 Apollo tells Veronica that he actually does want the paternity test.
 Dick's father, who was involved in a corporate crime, appears and berates him for going on the surfing trip in the summer.
 Apollo takes the paternity test, but the father doesn't appear.
 However, Apollo informs Veronica that he actually was a child soldier, enlisting his former roommate to tell her that he wasn't so that he could ensure his father was genuinely loving.
 The only reason the father did not show up to the paternity test was that he was detained for having the wrong license plates.
 Apollo and the father meet at the Sheriff's office, where they have an emotional reunion.
 Dick angrily confronts his father, but the next time he is seen, he calls off his trip with Logan.
 Logan tells Parker this news, and she is disappointed.
 After seeing an ad for Vincent Van Lowe's campaign for sheriff, Veronica gets the news that she has been accepted into the FBI's internship program.